Andie2302/WireGuardTools/README.md

 ﻿# WireGuardTools

-A .NET library for generating WireGuard-compatible Curve25519 key pairs using native .NET cryptography APIs.
+A .NET library for generating WireGuard-compatible Curve25519 key pairs and managing WireGuard configurations using native .NET cryptography APIs.

 ## Features